satellytes/satellytes.com/blog-posts/typescript-ast-type-checker.md

 ## Real-world adjustments

-The basic demonstration was specifically crafted to demonstrate the type extraction process, but there are some important real-world issues left to tackle:
+The basic demonstration was specifically crafted to focus on the type extraction process.
+There are some important real-world issues left to tackle:

 - We don't know the depth of our analysis, so it's a perfect match for recursion although you could construct a loop too I guess.
 - We need to prevent diving into properties that are coming from the standard library like `Date` and methods or values of primitives like `string` because we are usually not interested in those properties.
 Same for external libraries (think of rxjs & friends).